 Patients who undergo selective dorsal rhizotomy (SDR) surgery at St. Louis Children’s Hospital’s Center for Cerebral Palsy Spasticity often need an additional surgical procedure for muscle/tendon lengthening to relieve contractures (limited motion) in their joints.
 Although SDR relieves spasticity, the contractures that remain require lengthening.
 The goal of surgery is to increase your child’s range of motion, allowing them to walk with heels on the floor and knees straight.

-Matthew Dobbs, MD, a Washington University orthopedic surgeon at St. Louis Children’s Hospital, uses minimally-invasive surgical procedures to accomplish the lengthenings.
+An orthopedic surgeon uses minimally-invasive surgical procedures to accomplish the lengthenings.
 This allows the muscle to return to a normal length and the joint to straighten, and is one step in helping children walk with their heels on the floor and knees straight.

 Unlike other surgical approaches to tendon lengthening, the minimally-invasive procedure allows for a quicker recovery and in most cases, children start therapy the very next day.
 Smaller incisions lead to less pain, shorter surgery times and a decreased chance of complications.
 Depending on the muscle or tendon lengthened the child may or may not require casting.
 Achilles tendon lengthening does require below the knee leg casts for a short time.
 Ambulation is allowed and therapy continues while the casts are on.
 Hamstring lengthenings and gastroc recessions do not require casts.
 If braces are not immediately available after gastroc recession, temporary casts may be placed to provide support and limit motion until the braces are ready.
 The duration of casting varies with individual circumstances.
 Patients in the country for a limited time will have their casts removed to allow for three days of PT in braces before departure.
 Everyone else will keep their casts 3-4 weeks.